mbezjak/vhdllab/README.md

 ### Natural Language
 A portion of codebase is in Croatian but most is in English.
-On the other hand, user interacts with client application exclusively in English.
+On the other hand, end user interacts with client application exclusively in English.
 I18N files exist but don't cover 100% of use cases.

 ### Codebase Quality
 It varies.
 VHDLLab was written by students for students.
 Many were still